coinex-smart-chain/docs/en-us/consensus.md

 ## CPoS Consensus

-Although `Proof of Work (POW)` has been proved to be a practical solution for decentralized networks, yet it is not environment-friendly and requires a large number of participants to maintain network security.
+Although `Proof of Work (PoW)` has been proved to be a practical solution for decentralized networks, yet it is not environment-friendly and requires a large number of participants to maintain network security.

 On the other hand, Ethereum and some other networks use `Proof of Authority (PoA)` or its variants in different scenarios, including test network and main network. `PoA` provides defense for 51% attack and is more effective in preventing evil-doing by some Byzantine nodes.
 However, `PoA` protocol is not decentralized enough, for the validators are prone to corruption and security attacks given the extreme powers they possess.